Testicular atrophy: Signs and symptoms

 Typical testosterone levels of people with testes after puberty range from 300 to 1,200 nanograms per deciliter.
-Low testosterone values in people with testes post-puberty would be considered any value under 300 nanograms per deciliter.
+Low testosterone values in males post-puberty would be considered any value under 300 nanograms per deciliter.
 Decreased testosterone values caused by testicular atrophy can lead to and explain many of the signs and symptoms listed above, including a reduced sex drive, infertility, soft testicles, reduction of hair, and lower muscle mass throughout the body.
 Testosterone plays an important role in physiologically stimulating sex drive in people with testes.
 If testosterone levels drop below normal values, libido (sexual drive) is reduced, which can lead to the development of erectile dysfunction (a condition in which the penis is not able to get or stay erect).
 This can indirectly affect fertility as well.
 In addition, testosterone is important in muscle mass formation.
 It increases the amount of lean muscle mass in the body.
 Testosterone encourages metabolic activity in the body, which in turn stimulates protein synthesis.
 Protein synthesis is highly important for the development and enlargement of muscle.
 Therefore, a lack of testosterone would alter this metabolic process, leading to a decrease in muscle mass.

 Signs and symptoms of testicular atrophy that are due to a secondary medical condition include: